 When is surgical orthodontics indicated?

-Surgical orthodontics may be used when a patient if finished growing.
+Surgical orthodontics may be used when a patient is finished growing.
 For this reason, typically it is mostly indicated in adults.
-Usually, jaw growth is complete by age 16 in females and 18 in males.
+Usually, jaw growth is complete by age 18 in females and 21 in males.
 Surgical orthodontics is recommended when the jaws do not line up accurately, and a proper bite cannot be attained with braces or other appliances alone.

 Will I need surgical orthodontics?

-During your complimentary exam, Dr. T. Barrett Trotter and Dr. Paul G. Trotter will tell you whether or not orthognathic surgery is necessary as part of your orthodontic treatment plan.
+During your complimentary exam, Dr. T. Barrett Trotter and Dr. Paul G. Trotter will tell you whether or not orthognathic surgery would be beneficial as part of your orthodontic treatment plan.
 Once we complete our records, photos, and x-rays as part of the exam, we are able to accurately diagnose the severity of your case.

 How does jaw surgery work?

-If you require surgical orthodontics, we will provide a referral to a specialist.
+If you require surgical orthodontics, we will provide a referral to an oral and maxillofacial surgeon.
 We will coordinate appointments for the best of care.
 Our team is here to answer all of your questions!
-The surgery will take place in a hospital.
+Most surgeries will take place in a hospital, but some are able to be completed in a surgical suite in the oral surgeon’s office.
 Orthognathic surgery can take several hours depending on your individual case.
 The surgeon and team will answer all of your questions regarding the procedure, recovery, and risks.

 Why should I consider orthognathic surgery?